farambis/StatCompare-Whiz/markdown/dependent_nonparametric.md

 1 & \text{if} \qquad x_{post} \gt x_{pre}
 \end{cases}
 $$

+The PS is a nonparamatetric estimatior of the population effect estimated by the CL ES, which is described in the documentation tab of the page on parametric ES for the dependent groups design.
+For the independent groups design, the means of the sampling distributions of the PS and the CL are typically very similar when $\mu_1 = \mu_2$ and the correlation between the two sets of estimates was found to be well over .9 in Monte-Carlo simulations (Grissom & Kim, 2001).
+However, as the difference between $\mu_1$ and $\mu_2$ increases, this correlation sometimes decreases to a value as low as approximately .2, and  the CL tends to show more sampling error than the PS as the difference increases.
+Therefore, researchers who are estimating Pr(X_a, > X_b) should think about reporting PS alongside, if not instead of, the CL ES, even when assuming normality and homoscedasticity (Grissom & Kim, 2001).

 The exact 1 - $\alpha$ confidence interval is calculated with Pratt's method, adapted to PS for dependent groups by Wilcox(2011).
 Assuming that we observe w successes among n trials, to determine the upper limit UL of the confidence interval we compute